sunfishcode/hello-wasi-http/README.md

 It's also worth making sure you have a release build of Wasmtime; if you installed it from the instructions above with wasmtime.dev, you're good.

-Wasmtime has several tuning options that can improve performance in different situations — pass `-O help` for a list.
+Wasmtime has several tuning options that can improve performance in different situations—pass `-O help` for a list.
 One that's especially useful here is `-O pooling-allocator`.

 ## Notes